cilium/cilium/Documentation/install/upgrade.rst

 .. _1.7_required_changes:

-IMPORTANT: Changes required before upgrading to 1.7.0
+IMPORTANT: Changes required before upgrading to 1.7.x
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. warning::

-   Do not upgrade to 1.7.0 before reading the following section and completing
+   Do not upgrade to 1.7.x before reading the following section and completing
    the required steps.

+   In particular, if you are using network policy and upgrading from 1.6.x or earlier
+   to 1.7.x or later, you MUST read the 1.7 :ref:`configmap_remote_node_identity`
+   section about the
+   ``enable-remote-node-identity`` flag to avoid potential disruption
+   to connectivity between host networking pods and Cilium-managed pods.

 * Cilium has bumped the minimal kubernetes version supported to v1.11.0.